 To help, here are a few best practices:

 Upskill your staff: Your staff may or may not be trained to use the technology you need to pivot to contactless.
 Identify gaps in their skill sets and provide technical training to close them.
 Explore learning management tools to help you deliver this training and boost their skills.

 Monitor your competitors: Stay informed about the contactless technology and strategies your competitors are using.
 You can do this by monitoring their backlinks and social mentions to see what customers are saying about your competitors.

 Educate your customers: You need a communication and marketing strategy to inform customers about your contactless offerings.
 In our survey, 36% of the customers said that education about available contactless options improves their experience.
 Use contact methods such as social media and email blasts to spread the word.

 Collect customer feedback: As with your other product and service offerings, once you start contactless services, check in with your customers to collect their feedback.
 This can help you keep a pulse on whether or not you're meeting customer needs while ensuring all transactions are safe and adhering to local guidelines.
 If you're not sure how to gather this feedback, check out these survey tools to get started.

-GetApp’s Contactless Customer Experience survey was conducted in September 2020 among 968 adult consumers in the U.S. to understand how they’ve adapted to contactless services in the wake of COVID-19.
-To ensure participants fully understood the meaning and topic at hand, we defined the term “contactless” in the survey questionnaire.
+GetApp’s Contactless Customer Experience Survey was conducted in September 2020 among 968 adult consumers in the U.S to understand how customers perceive contactless services and how they have adapted to these services in the wake of COVID-19.
+To ensure participants fully understood the meaning and topic at hand, we defined the term "contactless" in the survey questionnaire.